Tarka 2/180 Sustained Release Tablets

 Tell your doctor if you have or have had any of the following medical conditions:

 - any other heart problem, including aortic stenosis (narrowing of your aortic valve or aorta - the main artery leaving your heart)

 - blood vessel (circulatory) disease or a stroke

-- muscle conditions such as Duchenne's muscular dystrophy, myasthenia gravis or Lambert-Eaton syndrome
+- muscle conditions such as Duchenne muscular dystrophy, myasthenia gravis, Labert-Eaton syndrome

 - regular dialysis, blood filtration or similar procedures

-If you have not told your doctor about any of the above, tell them before you start taking Tarka.
+If you have not told your doctor about any of the above, tell him/her before you start taking TARKA.